 Field Sobriety Tests Are Not Mandatory

 The results of a field sobriety test (FST) can be a convincing piece of evidence to members of a jury.
 However, you should know that you don’t have to partake in a FST.
-If you did partake in a FST, our Los Angeles DUI attorneys can help you dispute the results.
+If you did partake in a FST, a lawyer can help you dispute the results.

 Like a PAS, an officer may not compel you to perform an FST.
-You may politely decline any request to perform an FST and you do not have to provide an explanation for your refusal.
-FSTs can show signs of inebriation, but we may be able to successfully challenge the results by showing:
+You may politely decline any request to perform an FST, and you do not have to provide an explanation for your refusal.
+FSTs can show signs of inebriation, but an attorney may be able to successfully challenge the results by showing:

 Fighting the Evidence Against You in a DUI Case